MichalGronko/SnackMentor/README.md

 # SnackMentor
-An application that makes it easier to carry out a personalized diet on a daily basis.
+An application that makes it easier to carry out a personalized diet on a daily basis. \
+It will take care for all of the tedious calculations and preparations for you.

 # Current Phase
 Strategic Planning, Deciding between anemic and rich domain model. \